 At the beginning of the 21st century, the most widely used type of reactor to generate electricity in the world is the light water nuclear reactor.
 Mined natural uranium is converted to enriched uranium by increasing the proportion of uranium 235 in uranium enrichment plants for use in light water reactors.
 Uranium that is not concentrated is called natural uranium with respect to concentrated uranium.

 Where Is Uranium Found in Nature?

-Uranium is widely distributed in the earth's crust and seawater and is estimated to be 40 times more than silver and tin.
-Among them, proven recoverable reserves are estimated at 5.47 million tons.
+Uranium in nature is widely distributed in the earth's crust and seawater, and is estimated to be 40 times more than silver and tin.
+Among them, the proven recoverable reserves are estimated at 5.47 million tons.

-The major nations with uranium resources are Australia, Kazakhstan, Canada, South Africa, and the United States, in descending order of reserves.
-In addition, it is possible that the Democratic People's Republic of Korea (Republic of Korea, Japan Atomic Energy Industry Council), with an estimated 4 million tons of mineable reserves, may exceed Australia's proven number one reserve.
+The top nations with uranium concentrations are Australia, Kazakhstan, Canada, South Africa, and the United States, in descending order of reserves.
+It is possible that the Democratic People's Republic of Korea (Republic of Korea, Japan Atomic Energy Industry Council) with an estimated 4 million tonnes of mineable reserves could exceed Australia's number one proven reserve.

 Like other elements with an atomic number higher than iron, uranium formed in supernovae.
 The main isotopes of uranium were 235-U, 238-U and 236-U, which, due to the short half-life, had been completely transformed into Thorium.